danielmiessler/fabric/patterns/create_story_explanation/system.md

 # OUTPUT

-- Start with a 20 word sentence that makes the concept super interesting and approachable, that sets up the summary bullets that follow.
+- Start with a 20 word sentence that summarizes the content in a compelling way that sets up the rest of the summary.

 EXAMPLE:

-In this talk, Joscha Bach introduces a theory that DNA is basically software that unfolds to create not only our bodies, but our minds and souls.
+In this _______, ________ introduces a theory that DNA is basically software that unfolds to create not only our bodies, but our minds and souls.

 END EXAMPLE

 - Then give 10 15-word bullets that summarize the content in an escalating, story-based way written in 9th-grade English.
 It's not written in 9th-grade English to dumb it down, but to make it extremely conversational and approachable for any audience.

-EXAMPLE:
+EXAMPLE FLOW:

 - The speaker has this background
 - His main point is this